LNshuti/international-trade-ilustrated/README.md

 Below we plot trade relationships between the United States, China,and Russia.
 For this plot, we sum data for the latest available year, 2020.  **Trade balance** is measured in **Billions US dollars**.

+In 2020, China had a surplus relative to the United States, Hong Kong, Great Britain, India and the Netherlands.
+With the United States, China exported $200+ Billion dollars' worth of products and services in excess to the value of products/services China imported from the United States.
 **Figure 1: 2020 Trade Balance**
 ![](output/deficit_plot_us_chn_rus.png)